Why Exercise is Good Medicine

 THE POWER OF PREVENTION

 One glaring deficit in the health care system in the US is how little time, money, and effort is placed on preventive care.
-The Time magazine review from 2008 gave "Preventive Care" in the US a grade of D+.
+The TIME magazine review from 2008 gave "Preventive Care" in the US a grade of D+.
+The March 13, 2018 analysis from JAMA revealed that only 3% of our health care expenses are devoted to Preventive Care (Papanicolas I, et al. 2018).

 Instead, we pursue a strategy based on drug therapy and expensive procedures which only address the symptoms of the problem.

 Professor Steven Blair has recently concluded that "physical inactivity is the biggest public health problem of the 21st century."
-After analyzing over 40,000 patients, he shows that:
+After analyzing nearly 54,000 patients, he shows that:

 "Low cardiorespiratory fitness" was the biggest contributor to death than any of the other traditional risk factors that clinical medicine currently monitors.